 Sector Insight (Year 9): During Term 2, around 50 Year 9 students worked with Brightside and Canterbury Christ Church University in an e-mentoring programme.
 The programme facilitated mentoring communication between students and employment mentors from specific career areas.

-From April to June the school will be taking 20 Year 10 students to Canterbury Christ Church University to participate in the Inspiring Minds programme.
-Taking place on Saturdays over 6 weeks, students will use their interest in STEAM (Science, Technology, Engineering, Art and Maths) to develop solutions to real world problems.
+From April to June 2022 the school took a group of Year 10 students to Canterbury Christ Church University to participate in the Inspiring Minds programme.
+Taking place on Saturdays over 6 weeks, students used their interest in STEAM (Science, Technology, Engineering, Art and Maths) to develop solutions to real world problems.
+They worked in small groups and their final products included a magnetic space rocket launch system, an artificial womb and improved sustainable street lighting.
+All students were highly commended and it was especially good to see a number of girls involved, break down some of those traditional gender stereotypes attached to science.

 We are working with the University of Kent to deliver the Succeed Programme to Year 12 students in supporting them with decision-making about higher education.
-UKC Succeed Programme .
-The University came into school in November to launch the programme to students.
+UKC Succeed Programme.
+The University came into school to launch the programme to students.

-We will be taking a group of 50 Year 12 students to the UCAS Higher Education Fair at the University of Kent on 28th April 2022.
-Letters will go out to students in early February.
+We took a group Year 12 students to the UCAS Higher Education Fair at the University of Kent on 28th April 2022.

 How is CEIAG delivered at Fulston Manor School?